olivierluethy/TackPad/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Please make sure to update tests as appropriate and adhere to the [coding conventions](CONTRIBUTING.md).
+Please be sure to update tests as appropriate and adhere to the [Coding Conventions](CONTRIBUTING.md).

 By contributing to this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).